O'Byrne family: 16th century and clan conflicts

+17th century and civil war

 The Leabhar Branach, a book of Irish-language poetry in praise of the clan, was compiled in the early 17th century.

 Felim McFiach O'Byrne, Fiach's son, was confirmed in his father's lands by patent of Queen Elizabeth after submitting to her authority, however these were lost under patent of King James I. He held the office of Member of Parliament (M.P.) for County Wicklow in 1613 and died in 1630.

 The O'Byrnes have long been close to their kinsmen the O'Toole family.

+As a major fortification, the Carrickmines Castle had an extensive curtain wall flanked by towers protecting an area of some acres.
+Within this was a settlement with a variety of wooden and stone buildings, mills, and a keep or hall house in the centre.
+The site still contains impressive defences, hewn into bedrock, and human remains from when the castle was overwhelmed in 1642.
+In the Irish Rebellion of 1641, the Catholic Walshes, who owned the castle, sided with the native Irish and the Confederate attempt to create the first independent Irish parliament.
+They paid dearly – as a focus of the Irish Confederate Wars, the castle was besieged by English forces, and when it was retaken, over 300 of the Walsh, O'Byrne, and O'Tooles were massacred.